StimuVAR: Spatiotemporal Stimuli-aware Video Affective Reasoning with Multimodal Large Language Models: Experiments

 \textbf{Baseline approaches.} To our knowledge, StimuVAR may be the first method for the viewer-centered VAR problem.
-Hence, we broadly compare it with traditional zero-shot approaches~\cite{mazeika2022would,radford2021learning}, traditional emotion models~\cite{tran2018closer,sharir2021image,tong2022videomae,pu2023going}, and state-of-the-art video-oriented MLLMs~\cite{Zhang2023VideoLLaMAAI,Lin2023VideoLLaVALU,luo2023valley,Maaz2023VideoChatGPTTD,li2023mvbench,Jin_2024_CVPR,Ye_2024_CVPR}.
+Hence, we broadly compare it with traditional zero-shot approaches~\cite{mazeika2022would,radford2021learning}, traditional emotion models~\cite{tran2018closer,sharir2021image,tong2022videomae,pu2023going}, state-of-the-art video-oriented MLLMs~\cite{Zhang2023VideoLLaMAAI,Lin2023VideoLLaVALU,luo2023valley,Maaz2023VideoChatGPTTD,li2024mvbench,Jin_2024_CVPR,Ye_2024_CVPR}, and a long-video MLLM, LongVLM~\cite{weng2024longvlm}.
 The traditional emotion models are specifically trained for emotion tasks, but they cannot offer the rationales behind their predictions.
 We also consider EmoVIT~\cite{xie2024emovit}, a state-of-the-art emotion MLLM for image data, and we extend it to videos for comparison.

 \textbf{Implementation details.} The MLLM backbone uses CLIP ViT-L/14~\cite{radford2021learning,dosovitskiy2021image} as the visual encoder, Llama2-7b~\cite{touvron2023llama} as the LLM, and a linear layer as the projector.
 For VAR instruction data creation, we employ CogVLM-17B~\cite{wang2023cogvlm} to generate captions for each selected frame and GPT-4~\cite{achiam2023gpt} to aggregate these frame-level captions into a video caption.
 GPT-3.5~\cite{brown2020language} is then used to generate causal connections between the videos and the emotions they trigger.
 In event-driven frame sampling, we set $N=6$ as the default number of sampled frames.
 The emotion-triggered tube selection module refines the \texttt{<Patch>} tokens after the projector, retaining the top $K=4$ tubes with shape $2\times4\times4$ as spatial tokens and \texttt{<CLS>} as temporal tokens to represent a video.
 The model is trained using the AdamW optimizer~\cite{loshchilov2019decoupled} with a learning rate of $5\times10^{-5}$ and a batch size of $1$, through $2$ and $3$ epochs in the phase I and II of affective training, respectively.